jpgmv1998/reproducible_paper_template/randomReferences.md

 ### Guides

+:star: [Tilburg Science Hub](https://tilburgsciencehub.com/) - Tilburg Science Hub (TSH) is an open-source online resource that helps individual researchers, data scientists, and teams to efficiently carry out data- and computation-intensive projects.
+It provides information about workflow and data management and tutorials that teach researchers how to organize and document their data and code, so the research becomes sustainable and reproducible.
+This in turn leads to time savings and transparency in the process.

 :star: [Development Research in Practice: The DIME Analytics Data Handbook](https://worldbank.github.io/dime-data-handbook/) - This book is intended to teach all users of development data how to handle data effectively, efficiently, and ethically.
 It covers the full data workflow for a complex research project using original data.

 :star: [R Guide](https://github.com/skhiggins/R_guide) - This guide provides instructions for using R on research projects.
 Its purpose is to use with collaborators and research assistants to make code consistent, easier to read, transparent, and reproducible.